IhabBendidi/bioval/Contribute.md

-- Rewrite the documentation of each function and class
-- adapt the topkmatching depending on some rules of the numbers of classes
-- Add a unittest for each function
 - Add pytorch and pytorch lightning integration tests
-- ajouter le distribué
+- ajouter le distribué - Now
-- merge with Interclass metric
+- merge with Interclass metric - Now
+- Merge with part about control compound - Now
 - Multiprocessing? both cpu and gpu.
 It should be both adaptive to pytorch and PL multiprocessing, or do multiprocessing for acceleration on its own
 - Add an internal measure that keeps track of the time used for each time we compute the metric + parameters of the run linked.
 Make this activate only in DEBUG mode
-- Use poetry to manage the dependencies
 - Add wiki files that explain usage and eaxmples and docs of the code
 - Automate github actions to test automatically the code in containers after each push